๐ CPA Calculator

 -

-CTR (Click-Through Rate): Our [CTR Calculator] helps measure how engaging your ad copy and visuals are.
+CTR (Click-Through Rate): Tracks how engaging your ad copy and visuals are to prospective buyers.

 -